THEWHITEBOY503/TM-ImageClassifier/README.md

 - [ ] ~~find a better hobby~~
 	- I, personally, think riding motorcycles is a better use of my time than writing horrible code in a language I hate.

-## What is the end goal?
-My end goal with this program is to make a nutrition logging app where you can take a picture of a food item and have it automatically log the food and nutrition information.
-I was gonna incorperate GPT into it, so you could log your symptoms and have GPT try and find a correlation between them.
-But, this image classifier part is hard enough, and this project ends in like a week or two, and I graduate in like a month, so I'm not going to bother.

 # TM-ImageClassifier
 An adaptation of Google's Teachable Machine library to classify a food item and look up nutrition information.